 [Statutory Authority: RCW 41.05.021, 41.05.160 and SEBB policy resolutions.
 WSR 19-01-055 (Admin #2018-01), § 182-32-055, filed 12/14/18, effective 1/14/19.]

 WAC 182-32-058 Service or serve.
 (1) When the rules in this chapter or in other school employees benefits board (SEBB) program rules or statutes require a party to serve copies of documents on other parties, a party must send copies of the documents to all other parties or their representatives as described in this chapter.
-In this section, requirements for service or delivery by a party apply also when service is required by the presiding officer or review officer or officers, or hearing officer.
+In this section, requirements for service or delivery by a party apply also when service is required by the presiding officer or reviewing officer or officers, or hearing officer.

 (2) Unless otherwise stated in applicable law, documents may be sent only as identified in this chapter to accomplish service.
 A party may serve someone by: